 An Energy Performance Certificate is mandatory for new buildings and existing residential buildings that are sold or rented.
-The EPC data indicates that 14% of the current residential buildings in Norway will have a C or better.
+The EPC data indicates that 16% of the current residential buildings in Norway will have a C or better, and 7.6% will have an A or B. The criterion has been tightened to only include A and B. Objects with a C that entered the portfolio before 31/12/2020 have been grandfathered as of this date.